 The Olympos Beach is a trench of the Olympus mountains, and it’s one of the major nesting areas for Carretta turtles in Turkey.
 Because of this, you won’t be able to find any services like umbrellas or chairs to sit on, as part of the effort to protect the turtles.
 If you’re traveling around in a car, make sure to bring a couple of folding chairs, an umbrella and a table with you if that’s how you roll.

 Since this is one of the more remote locations, you’ll need to walk 5-10 minutes to get to the beach.
 You’ll first buy a ticket at the entrance to the Olympos Ancient City.
-You can get a single entry ticket for 20 TL, but you can get a multiple-entry ticket that works out to be a better deal.

 For more details on how you can hippie it out in Olympos, check out our article on A Complete Guide To Olympos.